ScreenSensitive/KompaktX/README.md

 - **Custom ringtone / notification / alarm tone import**
 - **Overlay-wide font size presets**
 - **Permission banner** that clears itself as setup is completed
+- **Manual Refresh** for manually wiping ghosting from the eink panel

 ---

 ## 📸 Screenshots